liadber/naive-bayes-classifier/README.md

-# Naive-Base-Classifier
+# Naive-Bayes-Classifier
-Classifier based Naive Base algorithm used m-estimetor=2.
+Classifier based Naive Bayes algorithm used m-estimetor=2.
 It's been written in Python using Panda library for manipuliate the csv data files.

 Instructions: